Music appreciation: Timbre

 Identifying instrumentation, using adjectives to describe the nature of an instrument or its sound production.

-Timbre, also referred to as tone colour defines the use of adjectives to describe distinctive sounds or voicing of various musical instruments or voices based on the way they are played or the sound of their material.
+Timbre, also referred to as tone colour, defines the use of adjectives to describe distinctive sounds or voicing of various musical instruments or voices based on the way they are played or the sound of their material.
 It is important to observe changes in sounding technique and analyse emotions and moods incited by a given musical work.

 Whilst not all students undertaking a course in Music Appreciation will be fluent in reading music, there is a basic understanding of musical notation required in order to correctly analyse a given musical work.

-Music Appreciation in Media
+Music appreciation in media

-Music can be appreciated in diverse mediums such as cinematography, theatre and dance.
-For the post-millennial generation, music is now a commonplace integration with our lifestyles, and students studying appreciation should seek to establish the underlying messages of artistic intent within their indirect consumption of musicology.
+Music can be appreciated in diverse mediums such as cinematography, theatre, and dance.
+For the post-millennial generation, music is now a commonplace integration with our lifestyles, and students studying music appreciation should seek to establish the underlying messages of artistic intent within their indirect consumption of musicology.

 Music is wholistically variable and evolves to accommodate its medium.
 By introducing the medium of film, students learn to understand how the concept of music accompanying visual media can be applied to skills of composition and develop a more wholistic understanding of the influences of musical techniques by analysing film music.
-In associating different genres of film media to musical media we can ascertain similarities in musical conventions and various influences of more classical music at a narrative level.
+In associating different genres of film media to musical media, we can ascertain similarities in musical conventions and various influences of more classical music at a narrative level.

 For those undertaking further education in the music theory field, exposure to live performances and musical media is beneficial in providing a real-world understanding of the applications of music appreciation.
-Students should consider what makes music memorable and establish links between compositional techniques in a film score and the intended accompanying narrative.
+Students should consider what makes music memorable, and establish links between compositional techniques in a film score and the intended accompanying narrative.
 They delve into the compositional process by observing musical relevance within the context of a larger work and learn to examine how musicians develop unique style or meaning.
 Students learn to consider the significance and interpretation of lyrics or musical similarities as a greater whole and discuss meaning for the intended audience.